Tiny-Foxes/RyutoSetsujin-Customizations/README.md

 # Wave
 The judgment font to go with the Wave color scheme.

-# Sticker Star, Superstar, Partnered in Time,
+# Sticker Star and Superstar
+Hey do y'all like Mario RPGs?

 As I add more judgment fonts, I'll give them descriptions here.